Jpunt/sass-t1000/README.md

 }
 ```

 `triple` and `half` are also available.
-In my experience: When you need any more or less than this, there's probably something wrong with the design.
-When you experience a desperate need for more, [file a bug](https://github.com/Jpunt/sass-t-1000-grid/issues/new) and let me know.
+In my experience, if you find yourself needing any more or less than this, there's probably something wrong with the design.
+If you experience a desperate need for more, [file a bug](https://github.com/Jpunt/sass-t-1000-grid/issues/new) and let me know.

 ### properties-for-layout